-Prior to joining the Seth lab in 2009, I was a postdoc in Mark van Rossum's group at the University of Edinburgh, working mainly on synaptic plasticity and the neural basis of learning and memory.
+Prior to the Sackler Centre for Consciousness Science, I was a postdoc at the Institute for Adaptive and Neural Computation at the University of Edinburgh.
+There I worked mainly on synaptic plasticity and the neural basis of learning and memory.

-In 2006 I completed my PhD in theoretical physics at the University of Oxford, and the topic of my thesis was string/M-theory.
+I obtained my PhD in theoretical physics from the University of Oxford, and the topic of my thesis was string/M-theory.

 For a full CV, click here.

 Garfinkel, S.N., Seth, A.K., Barrett, A.B., Suzuki, K., & Critchley, H.D.
 (2015).
 Knowing your own heart: Distinguishing interoceptive accuracy from interoceptive awareness.
 Biological Psychology 104: 65-74. [view]

 Barrett, A.B.
 (2014).
 An exploration of synergistic and redundant information sharing in static and dynamical Gaussian systems.
 ArXiv 1411.2832 [cs.IT]. [e-print]